OnrHng/Smart-Face/README.md

   3. Run `npm start`
   4. You must add your own API key in the `src/App.js` file to connect to Clarifai.
   5. You can grab Clarifai API key [here](https://www.clarifai.com/)

+#live

+you can also check it out how it is working on online [here](https://magicface-detection.herokuapp.com/)